-3 Lessons The White House Could Learn After The Downfall of Another Trump Nominee
+3 Lessons The White House Could Learn After The Downfall Of Another Trump Nominee

 After the demise of yet another Trump administration nomination, it's worth taking a look at lessons learned.
 So far, the president has tried to blame Democrats as "obstructionists" for White House physician Dr. Ronny Jackson's downfall and described Jackson Friday as an "American hero."